Mix and Mingle Magic

 Whilst having some background music to wash over your guests is enjoyable and sometimes memorable – more often than not, it doesn’t stand out, and it certainly doesn’t make your special day, extra unique.

 - Hiring a wedding magician can bring a real peace of mind to both the bride and groom.
-Duncan’s skill set allows him to bring wedding guests together in small groups so that when they finally sit down for the wedding breakfast – many will have already met.
+Max and Duncan’s skill set allows him to bring wedding guests together in small groups so that when they finally sit down for the wedding breakfast – many will have already met.

 - Similarly as the evening guests arrive – magicians for weddings are perfect at introducing guests to one another and providing of close-up magic in small groups which is perfect for those who maybe don’t want to dance or who a loitering around the bar.

-- Hiring Duncan for 2 hours is an ideal time for them to feasibly get round guests from 50 upwards.
+- Hiring Max or Duncan for 2 hours is an ideal time for them to feasibly get round guests from 50 upwards.
 The more guests you have the less time he is able to spend with each group.
 However, for numbers of 50-200 for 2 hours is usually recommended.